expectedbehavior/common-files/documentation/storing_secrets.md

 If you'd like to store your personal, command-line secrets in a way that makes it easy to set up a new computer, consider storing them in an encrypted volume in Dropbox and mounting them on startup.

 1. Open Disk Utility
-2. Mae a 'new image'.
+2. Make a 'new image'.
 It's probably in the File menu.
 3. Make a blank image named "secrets" and place it in the root of your Dropbox.
 I went with APFS, case-insensitive, 100mb, single GUID partition map.
 This image will immediately take up 100mb.
 Normally I'd recommend making something like this sparse so it only takes up the needed space, but I don't want anyone to be able to tell how much of the space is used until they've got access to it.
 4. Make sure encryption is selected.
 I chose 128-bit AES.
 It will prompt you for a password as soon as you select an encryption type.
 5. Once saved, it should be mounted at /Volumes/secrets.
 Make a blank folder in there, then unmount the volume.